360innovator/360market/README.md

 ### Adding Logs

-1. Place JSON log files into `data/logger`.
-See `data/logger/README.md` for format details.
+1. Place JSON log files into `logs`.
+See `logs/README.md` for format details.
 2. Each log should capture the customer order, prices pulled from the API, and any processed KPI results.
-3. Run `python data/logger/validate_log.py` to ensure all log files match the expected schema before using them in other modules.

 These logs can later be processed by analytics tools or uploaded to your data warehouse.